UPDATED as of May 2023

 The speed limit change

-The State decided to throw us all a curveball this past year when the ‘powers that be’ decided we needed a two lane traffic circle/round-about in front of the new Kihei Highschool (Kulanihako’i High) on the P’iilani Hwy.
+The State decided to throw us all a curveball when the ‘powers that be’ decided we needed a two lane traffic circle/round-about in front of the new Kihei Highschool (Kulanihako’i High) on the P’iilani Hwy.
 Yes I have a pretty strong opinion on this.

 The State permanently reduced the speed limit on the Pi’ilani Hwy to 35 mph ~ think of the hwy as Pi’ilani Drive or Boulevard, from North Kihei all the way into Wailea.
-This year we’ve been dealing with zipper merging (and the drivers who don’t understand how to) and ‘half-abouts’ (half a round-about as the other side is constructed).
-Traffic is generally worst between 7-9am south-bound (towards Wailea) and 3-6pm North-bound (towards Kahului) as locals try to get to and from work.
+Last year we dealt with zipper merging (and the drivers who don’t understand how to) and ‘half-abouts’ (half a round-about as the other side is constructed) and pretty horrendous traffic.
+Thankfully the round-about opened completely in February 2023 and many of the traffic woes when driving in Kihei have settled.

 How do you drive a two lane round-about?